 An employer may offer different terms for an older employee benefit plan where the payments made or costs incurred on behalf of an older worker are at least as large as those incurred on behalf of a younger worker.

 Claims under the Age Discrimination in Employment Act

 In order to pursue an age discrimination claim, an applicant or employee must first file a charge of discrimination with the Equal Employment Opportunity Commission.
 It must typically be filed within a very short time frame (180 or 300 days) from the date of the alleged discrimination or retaliation.

-The EEOC (or state fair employment practices agency – which is the Colorado Civil Rights Division in Colorado) will investigate the charge of discrimination or retaliation.
+The EEOC (or state fair employment practices agency – which is the Colorado Civil Rights Division in Colorado) will investigate the charge of discrimination or retaliation (of aforementioned unfair employment practices).
 If the agency determines there is “probable cause” to believe that discrimination occurred, it will attempt to conciliate (or resolve) the claim.
 If conciliation fails, the EEOC may litigate the claim in limited circumstances.
 Otherwise, the employee may obtain the right to pursue claims in court.

 Remedies available under the Age Discrimination in Employment Act

 If an applicant or employee prevails on an age discrimination claim, he or she may be entitled to the following relief:

 - Front pay;

 - Liquidated damages (not available for federal employees); and